Sunny12110867/Online-Teaching-Platform-Backend-API/README.md

-# Airtribe Backend API
+# Online-Teaching-Platform-Backend-API

-This backend API powers the course management system for Airtribe, an online learning platform.
+This backend API powers the course management system for an online learning platform.
 It facilitates instructors in creating courses, allows learners to sign up for them, and enables instructors to engage with learners through comments.

 ## Database Design